weixuemeng/Object-Detection-and-Semantic-Segmentation/README.md

 A 64×64 image with pixel values in the range [0, 10], where 10 represents the background.

 ## How to run
-- main.py can be run to evaluate the performance of method in terms of the classification accuracy (% of digits classified correctly)
+- **main.py** can be run to evaluate the performance of method in terms of the classification accuracy (% of digits classified correctly)
+- **unet.py** train the model and same the checkpoint
-- submit.py contains the U-net for semantic segmentation.
+- **submit.py** contains the U-net for semantic segmentation.